nus-cs2103-AY1920S1/duke/docs/README.md

 ## 2. Features
    To utilise the features, users simple type in appropriate commands and Duke will carry out.
    The features are as listed below:
-   * Feature 1
+### 2.1.
+Feature 1: Task Category
    Duke categorised tasks into 3 types:
    - **To-do**
-        These tasks are things that the users would plan to do.
+   These tasks are things that the users would plan to
+     do.

    - **Deadline**
    These tasks are similar to **To-do** tasks, but they have deadlines.

    - **Event**
-        These tasks are events that users like to keep track of.
+   These tasks are events that users would like to keep track of.

-   * Feature 2
+### 2.2.
+Feature 2: Saving and loading list
    Duke allows for loading and saving tasks from and to hard disk.
 This means that users can exit the application and still have the updates list of task when they use it again.

-   * Feature 3
-      Duke allows users to prioritise their tasks.
-This helps them to keep track of the more important tasks, especially if they have many tasks in the list.

 ## 3. Commands
    The commands are as listed below :

-### 3.1 Adding a task : `add`
+### 3.1.
+Adding a task : `add`
    This command allows you to add any of the 3 types of tasks to list.
 The full command differs for all 3 types.

 *Format for Todo task: `todo [description]`*
 * __Example of adding a *Todo* task__: